Designations Congruent with Things: A Correspondence In Two Parts

 He laughed so hard that coffee came out his nose, which was a little scary, because I’m not that funny.

 I always wanted to be beautiful and lethal.
 Like a shark.
 I wonder if he said that because that’s what I am, or because he knows that’s what I wanted.
-Whenever I think of the drift, and the tangle it’s made of my mind, I think of you.
+Whenever I think of the Drift, and the tangle it’s made of my mind, I think of you.

 The café has been playing a mix of American, South Korean, and French pop music.
-LHC by The Superconducting Supercolliders just started playing.
+LHC by The Superconducting Supercolliders just came on.
 Raleigh is singing along under his breath.
 LHC is his favorite, mostly because he hates the idea of Syncope being his number one, just because it’s so popular.
 Secretly, he’s a little bit of a contrarian.
 My favorite song is the one about the girl who’s actually a robot but lying to herself about it.
 You know the one:

 Resist, Transmit,